Catlin Gabel Faculty & Staff Guide to the US Library, 2021-2022

 Helping Students Cite Correctly

 The US Library’s web page offers a number of links that provide clear, concise help in citing sources using MLA and Chicago style.
-We encourage you to point your students toward these carefully chosen sources.
+Students often use the EasyWriter book for citation examples.

-The library has print subscriptions to the following newspapers: The New York Times*, The Oregonian, and The Beaverton Valley Times.
-We maintain print copies of titles with an asterisk (*) for several months.
-Other titles we retain for a few weeks to a month.
+The library has print subscriptions to The Oregonian, and you can access a free New York Times online account through our subscription to the Education Pass.
 We also have newspaper databases that provide excellent coverage of regional and international news.

-We subscribe to approximately 50 print journals.
-Many of these titles are housed in the library, but some subscriptions are housed in classrooms on campus.
-In addition to print titles, we have electronic access (via EbscoHost, JSTOR, and Gale databases) to full-text articles from about 20,000 periodicals.
+We subscribe to approximately 25 print journals.
+In addition to print titles, we have electronic access (via EbscoHost, JSTOR, and Gale databases) to full-text articles from over 25,000 periodicals.

 All DVDs are listed in the online catalog, and check out for 7 days to students, and for longer periods to faculty.
 DVD discs (not cases) are kept in a locked cabinet at the desk to prevent loss.
 If you use these materials in your teaching, please be sure to reserve them in advance so we’ll have them ready and checked in for your use.

-We provide database subscriptions to JSTOR, as well as a number of EbscoHost and Gale databases, and the Oxford English Dictionary.
+We provide database subscriptions to JSTOR, Modern World History Online, a number of EbscoHost and Gale databases, and the Oxford English Dictionary.
 We link to MultCoLib databases that may be useful for research.
 We’re glad to help you and your students select the right ones to meet your research needs.
-Note: We have 50+ print journals, and electronic access to over 20,000 more titles.
+Note: We have about 25 print journals, and electronic access to over 25,000 more titles.

 Reserve a Room